ibm-cloud-docs/ibm-spectrum-lsf/accessing-rest-api-pacclient.md

     where `MANAGEMENT_NODE_IP_ADDRESS` needs to be replaced with the management node IP address that is associated with `<cluster_prefix>-management-host-0`, and `FLOATING_IP_ADDRESS` needs to be replaced with the login node floating IP address.
 To find the management and login node IPs, see the instructions for [Gathering IP addresses](/docs/ibm-spectrum-lsf?topic=ibm-spectrum-lsf-accessing-lsf-gui#gathering-ip-addresses).

-2. Open a second terminal and download and install Python 3.6 or newer.
+2. Open a second terminal, download and install the Python 3.6 version or newer.
 The following examples are for Linux and MAC systems.
 If you are using Windows, the installation is different.
 For more information, see [Python releases for Windows](https://www.python.org/downloads/windows/){: external}.

-    Run all of the following commands from this second terminal.
+    Run all the following commands from this second terminal:
     {: important}

     1. Install Python 3 (3.6 or newer) and `pip3` by running the following commands: